APD-Products/migrate-to-diku-external/README.md

 - Be respectful and constructive in your discussions.
 - Clearly articulate the problem or need your feature request aims to address.
 - Provide any relevant context or use cases that can help others understand the importance of the feature.
-- If possible, suggest potential implementation ideas or alternatives.

 ### What Happens Next?